uttesh/planning-poker-app/README.md

 # planning-poker-app

-Jira sprint points planning in the team, app allow the team member to provide the points
+Jira sprint story points planning in the team, app allow the team member to provide the points

 ## Build frontend